MyPortugalHoliday.com

 Alentejo coastline

-In the summer, these coastal villages are lively with Portuguese tourists, but outside of this short summer season, this stunning coastline is near deserted.
-The three best villages for a holiday are Vila Nova de Milfontes, Porto Covo and Zambujeira do Mar, and much more characterful and charming than anything found in the touristy Algarve.
+In the summer, these coastal villages are lively with Portuguese tourists, but outside of this short season the coastline is near deserted.
+The three best villages for a holiday are Vila Nova de Milfontes, Porto Covo and Zambujeira do Mar, each with its own distinct character, and all more charming than anything found in the touristy Algarve.

-At the far northern tip of the Alentejo coastline are the paradise beaches of the Península de Troia and Comporta.
-This region is a favourite with Europe’s rich, who have constructed secluded villas hidden within the pine forests.
+At the far northern tip of the Alentejo coastline are the paradise beaches of the Península de Troia and Comporta, a favourite with Europe's wealthy, who have constructed secluded villas hidden within the pine forests.
+Further south, Melides is quietly emerging as the next destination along this stretch, attracting a more artistic crowd while still feeling genuinely rural.

 Serra de São Mamede